ammar-homaida-statistics/easystatisticsacademy/probability/basics/what-is-probability/index.md

       <h3>Misconception 1</h3>

       <p>
-        "A 70% chance means the event will happen."
+        "A probability of 80% means the event will happen."
       </p>

       <p>
         Incorrect.
-A 70% probability still allows the event to fail.
+        The event is likely,
+        not guaranteed.
       </p>

     </div>